nivek535/swatcher/test-classes/com/google/gwt/sample/stockwatcher/README.txt

-Necessary for test-classes file to be added to repo.
+Necessary for test file to be added to repo.